S-5 rocket: Development

 In 1946 the Soviet Nudelman Precision Engineering Design Bureau (then designated OKB-16) undertook technical research of unguided air to air missiles in aircraft armament.
 As part of the bureaus research, captured examples of the German 55mm R4M "Orkan" (Engl: Hurricane) unguided air to air missile were closely studied.
 After 5 years, the Soviet ministry of defense finally provided official status and funding of the project in 1951, originally as part of the air-to-air AS-5 weapon system for the MiG-19.
 The rockets were tested in a series of configurations on MiG-15bis and MiG-17 jets, with the final tests complete on a MiG-17PF in January 1955.
 The tests revealed that the rockets did not perform as expected against aerial targets.
 The rocket ARS-57 was accepted into service in April 1955, with a military designation S-5.

-Apart from the Soviet Union and then Russia, S-5 rockets were produced among others in Poland.
-As of 2013, the only producers remained Belarus and Bulgaria.
+In addition to the Soviet Union and then Russia, S-5 rockets were produced among others in Poland.
+As of 2013, the only remaining producers were Belarus and Bulgaria.